 Strago: This short, crabby old man with blue eyes and white hair in a Mohawk lives in Thamasa, which is home to the descendants of the Magi.
 Reluctant to cause any more bloodshed over their powers, they retreated to this backwater village and have lived in seclusion ever since the War.
 Thamasa is located near the entrance to the Esper world, and the party travels there after vengeful Espers attack Vector.
 Agreeing to a truce with the Returners, Gestahl sends the team to try to pacify the Espers.
 At first, Strago attempts to deny his knowledge of Espers and magic, but, after a mishap involving his granddaughter, Relm, he changes his mind and tags along out of gratitude.
 Strago is the resident Blue Mage, but, unlike all other Blue Mages in the series, he’s useless in melee, having low strength and the lowest speed in the game.
 His magic is decent, but he’s still outclassed by all three female characters and Mog.
 He can use rods, flails, daggers, robes and animal costumes, which are unique to him and Relm.
 His special ability is called Lore, and he learns spells by witnessing them in battle.
 It doesn’t matter whom the spell hits, or even if it’s used by Gau instead, as part of a Rage.
 Some are good, like Aqua Rake, Pearl Wind/White Wind or Big Guard/Mighty Guard, but the rest are usually more trouble than they’re worth, and several can only be obtained in the final dungeon, which kinda defeats the point.
 Strago’s Desperation Attack is called Sabre Soul, and he shares his tent design with Gau, Relm and Gogo: orange with a sparkle on top.
 Personality-wise, he’s an impulsive, stubborn old geezer with a propensity for getting into trouble, but he has a good heart and is very fond of Relm, despite her horrible temper.
 Still, there are more useful characters available.
 Also, I have to wonder what Amano was thinking when he designed his outfit…

-Relm: Strago’s bratty granddaughter has curly blonde hair and blue eyes.
+Relm: Strago’s bratty granddaughter has curly blonde hair and blue eyes (yellow on her official art).
 When the team drops by their house to ask about Espers, she ruins Strago’s cover and raises questions about another party member.
 She then gets into trouble, prompting the team to rescue her.
 Strago offers to join the party as thanks, and Relm eventually follows suit.
 Another innovation in the combat department, she is a Pictomancer, which is a variation on the Beastmaster job.
 She can use rods, daggers, flails and paintbrushes, as well as robes and the same animal costumes as Strago, and her Desperation Attack is called Star Prism.
 Her special ability, Sketch, involves painting a picture of a monster, which then springs to life and attacks its model with one of its own attacks.
 However, it’s a pretty terrible ability: there’s no indication as to which move will trigger, and, on top of that, it’s very glitchy, potentially causing freezes or inventory mishaps.
 This can be remedied by picking a character who doesn’t know the Mute spell as party leader…or by not using Sketch at all.
 Equipping the Fake Moustache relic changes Sketch into the only marginally more useful Control, which allows Relm to directly dictate an enemy’s actions.
 It can help Strago learn Lores, but otherwise, it simply ties her up for no good reason, just like Celes’ Runic.
 Because, you see, Relm has the best magic stat in the game and good speed to boot, which makes a solid case for using her, even though her personality is well-nigh unbearable.
 She’s loud, unruly, rude and would really deserve a good telling-off every once in a while.
 She shares her tent design with Gau, Strago and Gogo: orange with a sparkle on top.

 Gogo: The most mysterious individual in the game, Gogo is a secret character who can be found in a very bizarre location on Triangle Island in the second part of the game.
 Hearing about the party’s adventures, Gogo declares that they’re fascinating and decides to tag along.
 If you’ve noticed the lack of pronouns, that’s because Gogo is dressed from head to toe in a multicoloured robe and hood, which make it impossible to ascertain who or what s/he is.
 Although, apparently, her/his speech patterns in the Japanese version are more typical for a man.
 S/he is clearly a throwback to the FFV boss fought to obtain the Mime job and introduces her/himself as a master of mimicry, but never speaks again over the course the game.
 Of course, this has sparked a lot of baseless speculation as to her/his identity.
 As a Mime, Gogo is versatility incarnate.
 Her/His Attack command is replaced by Mime, which will make her/him copy whatever the previous party member did, or just attack if s/he gets the first turn.
 While this is already handy (MP-free magic usage, free items), Gogo also has three free slots in her/his menu.
 This allows her/him to use any other ability the team knows, except Morph/Trance (for reasons that will be obvious at that point).
 On top of that, s/he will be able to cast every spell the rest of the party knows.
 Oddly enough, however, Gogo can’t equip magicite, which means that you can’t improve her/his stats.
 Those being, frankly, terrible, you might find that Gogo’s raw combat prowess is lacking, especially since s/he can only equip robes, rods, flails or daggers.
 Still, having an extra helping of Ultima or another Blitz user never hurt anyone, so Gogo is a worthwhile asset and also an ideal candidate for the Coliseum.
 Her/His Desperation Attack is called X-Meteor/Punishing Meteor, and s/he shares her/his tent design with Gau, Strago and Relm: orange with a sparkle on top.

 Umaro: The second secret character in the game is a large white and purple yeti, whom you may spot peeping out of the Narshe mines.
 In the second part of the game, Mog mentions that he can lend a helping hand.
 The party can then find a gap in the clifftops which lets them drop down into Umaro’s cave.
 The yeti’s not exactly pleased with the intrusion and comes stomping out for a fight.
 However, he ends up getting his butt kicked instead, and Mog orders him to join the team.
 He’s apparently the only one whom Umaro will answer to (if Mog isn’t in the party when they fight him, he’ll simply let them leave).
 Another unique character, Umaro is an entirely A.I.-controlled physical powerhouse (and thus has no Desperation Attack), like a Berserker from FFV.
 He comes with a Bone Club and Snow Muffler, neither of which you can remove.
 He can’t equip magicite either, but you can change his relics.
 He has the best strength and defence in the game, for what it’s worth (since, without weapon upgrades or magicite, raw stats will only get him so far).
 His attacks involve clobbering the enemies or body-slamming them.
 With the proper relics equipped (Blizzard Orb and Rage Ring/Berserker Ring), he can also breathe icy air or, more amusingly, pick up another party member and throw them for some high damage.
 This will also cure any characters who are asleep or confused (and he’ll prioritise them).
-He’s not the best character, but he can come in handy in the Fanatics’/Cultists’ Tower, where the party is normally restricted to using magic; his A.I.-controlled status bypasses this, so he can use melee attacks.
+He’s not the best character, but he can come in handy in the Fanatics’/Cultists’ Tower, where the party is normally restricted to using magic.
+His A.I.-controlled status bypasses this, so he can use melee attacks, which the enemies are particularly weak against.
 However, he’s completely unsuited to any situation which requires micromanagement, such as trying to learn Lores.
 And don’t expect him to show any involvement in the storyline.
 Or any personality besides “me smash!”
 He shares his tent design with Mog: white with a pink star on top.